hazelcast/hazelcast-jet-reference-manual/src/TF-IDF.md

 1. the result list is sorted by score (descending) and presented to the user.

-To reinforce the above points, let's look at a specific search phrase:
+Let's have a look at a specific search phrase:

     the man in the black suit murdered the king